 Tips for Pets with Fireworks Anxiety

-Many of us spend the weeks leading up to the Fourth of July planning backyard barbecue parties and scouting out the best view for fireworks.
+Many of us spend the weeks leading up to the Fourth of July and New Year’s Eve scouting out the best view for fireworks.
 But owners who have pets with firework anxiety spend their time worrying and planning how to help their pets cope with their anxiety.
 While people anticipate the sounds of fireworks and know they are not a threat, the loud noises take many pets by surprise.
 Pets who experience anxiety during fireworks not only suffer from the mental effects of anxiety but also are at risk of destructive behavior and even injuring themselves.
 A variety of treatment options are available.
 These include the following:

 Medications: Appropriately selected medication can reduce anxiety in many pets and, depending on the option, do so quite quickly.
 This should only be pursued in consultation with a veterinarian.
 While your veterinarian may feel comfortable prescribing anxiety-reducing medication, others prefer to make referrals to veterinarians who specialize in behavior.